 18. In May 2016, President Obama became the first serving American president to visit Hiroshima.

-19. US Airforce pilots flew over Japan and dropped pamphlets before the atomic bombings.
+19. US Air Force pilots flew over Japan and dropped pamphlets before the atomic bombings.
 The pamphlets did not give direct details on imminent attacks in Hiroshima and Nagasaki.
 They did, however, hint at “utter destruction” and urged citizens to flee.

 20. Nine nations have atomic bombs today.
 This includes the US, France, Russia, the UK, Pakistan, China, India, Israel, and North Korea.
 This weaponry could all be used in wars today.

-21. Israel has never actually officially declared its nuclear weaponry, however, experts believe that they have been holding atomic weapons since 1966.
+21. Israel has never actually officially declared its nuclear weaponry.
+However, experts believe that they have been holding atomic weapons since 1966.

 23. The United States of America is the only country to ever use nuclear weapons in war.